 The file attached to this record is the author's final peer reviewed version.
 The Publisher's final version can be found by following the DOI link.

-Citation : Lembke, S.-A. (In press) Hearing triangles: perceptual clarity, opacity, and symmetry of spectrotemporal sound shapes.
+Citation : Lembke, S.-A. (2018) Hearing triangles: perceptual clarity, opacity, and symmetry of spectrotemporal sound shapes.
 Journal of the Acoustical Society of America, 144 (2)

 Research Group : Music Technology and Innovation - Institute for Sonic Creativity (MTI2)